Time Matters – Frequently Asked Questions

 Time Of Use (TOU) affects electricity pricing only.

-How will Time Of Use (TOU) impact me as a solar customer?
+How does Time Of Use (TOU) impact me as a solar customer?

 Solar customers should contact their local energy provider to learn how Time Of Use (TOU) may impact their bill.

-How will Time Of Use (TOU) impact me as an electric vehicle owner?
+How does Time Of Use (TOU) impact me as an electric vehicle owner?

 Electric vehicle owners may benefit from switching to a Time Of Use (TOU) rate plan if they charge their vehicles overnight.
 Check with your local energy provider to understand the impacts.

-Will I still be able to use energy during on-peak hours?
+Can I still use energy during peak hours?

-The state is not asking Californians to not use energy, change their lifestyles or turn their schedules upside down.
-Instead, it is encouraging Californians to efficiently use power between the hours of 4 to 9PM.* and shift use to parts of the day when electricity from renewable resources (such as solar and wind) is more readily available.
+The state is not asking Californians not to use energy, change their lifestyles or turn their schedules upside down.
+Instead, it is encouraging Californians to efficiently use power between the hours of 4 to 9PM.* and when possible shift use to parts of the day when electricity from renewable resources (such as solar and wind) is more readily available.

 *Peak times may vary by rate and/or energy provider.
 Check with your local energy provider to understand the Time Of Use (TOU) time frames in your area.

 Is Time Of Use (TOU) a California-only initiative?